 Figure 2.
 Box plots and probability densities for the landing position (a) and under-sweep probability (b) measures.
+Landing position was measured in degrees of visual angle relative to the start of the line.
 Dots represent the mean value for each subject, as estimated by the (G)LMM model.
 The central mark on each boxplot shows the median.